gravesoft/gravesoft.dev/docs/in-place_repair_upgrade.md

 In-place repair upgrade using Windows ISO file is a good way to fix system errors.
 Here's how you can perform it.

--   Download the latest monthly updated Windows ISO from [here](https://massgrave.dev/genuine-installation-media).
+-   Download the Windows ISO, preferably from [MSDL](https://msdl.gravesoft.dev/) (Select the version marked with a ❤️ icon).
 Make sure you choose the ISO that matches your system’s **language and architecture**.
     -   To check the installed Windows architecture, open Powershell as admin and enter,
         ```
 		(Get-ItemProperty "HKLM:\SYSTEM\CurrentControlSet\Control\Session Manager\Environment").PROCESSOR_ARCHITECTURE